 3.3.
 Select Stack

 The Service Stack (or simply the Stack) is a coordinated and tested set of Hadoop components.
-Use the radio button to select the Stack version you want to install.
-To install a Hadoop 2 stack, select HDP 2.0.6, in Stacks.
+Use the radio button to select the Stack version you want to install Hadoop 2.x, select 2.0.6.